FourThievesVinegar/solderless-microlab/docs/assembly-temperature-control-unit.md

 **Parts:**

 - Large Mason Jar (16oz or 32oz - we are still determining optimal designs for the heat exchanger)
-- 5 - 10' of copper tubing (still experimenting with optimal configurations)
+- 5 - 10' of copper tubing
-  - Other heat exchangers may be used such as a larger home-brewing copper coil or an aluminum transmission oil cooler.
+  - Alternatives: Other heat exchangers may be used such as a larger home-brewing copper coil or an aluminum transmission oil cooler.
 - Printed Heating Unit lid

 **Assembly:**